vportal/HEVD/README.md

 ## INTRODUCTION

 Searching the internet about windows kernel exploitation i have found a lot of resources related to HackSysExtremeVulnerableDriver in Windows 7.
-However, i haven't found many references related to HackSysExtremeVulnerableDriver in Windows 10, so i have decided to dig into Windows 10 modern kernel exploitation and develop an exploit for the Use After Free vulnerability in NonPagedNX pool affecting this driver.
+However, i haven't found many references related to HackSysExtremeVulnerableDriver in Windows 10, so i have decided to dig into Windows 10 modern kernel exploitation and develop an exploit for the Use After Free vulnerability in NonPagedNX pool affecting this driver using a data-only attack approach.

 ## THE VULNERABILITY